BonnierNews/exp-fetch/README.md

 * `followRedirect`: (default: true), should fetch follow redirects (and cache the redirect chain)
 * `clone`: (default: true), should fetch clone objects before handing them from the cache.
 * `httpMethod`: (default: `"GET"`), the HTTP-method that should be used to make requests.

+The difference between `freeze` and `deepFreeze` is that `deepFreeze` walks the object graph and freezes any child objects in the retrieved data. `freeze` only freezes the root object but still allows modifications to nested objects. `deepFreeze` will be slower since it is recursive.

 #### CacheKeyFn